 \textit{Party System Institutionalization} \\

-%%Allen can you add in something about the party strength measure??%%
+%%Allen can you add in something about the party strength measure??
+DONE%%

 To measure the average strength of the parties within the system, we use new data collected by the \textit{Varieties of Democracy Project} (Hereafter V-Dem).
-Our primary measure of party system institutionalization, which we will refer to as \textit{PSI}.
-The construction of PSI, which is a index of five party system-related components, was a two stage process.
+Our primary measure of average party institutionalization, is V-Dem’s index of Party Institutionalization, which we will refer to as \textit{PSI}.
+PI is an index of five party system-related components, and is created in two stage process.
 The first stage is the aggregation of ordinal ratings provided by multiple country experts (five or more) for the five individual components (party organization, branches, linkages, distinct party platforms, and legislative party cohesion \footnote{The specific questions used to measure these components can be found at the V-Dem website. \url{https://v-dem.net/media/filer_public/17/fe/17fe9954-d9aa-4961-aa73-f967929ebab9/v-dem_codebook_v43.pdf} \\ See section 2.16 Party institutionalization index}.
-In the second stage, the outputs of these first stage analyses are aggregated into the PSI index using Bayesian factor analysis techniques.\footnote{We draw on Bernhard et. al. (2015) for this summary of process: The individual components of the index are aggregated from the responses that experts provided to the relevant questions on the V-Dem survey.
+In the second stage, the outputs of these first stage analyses are aggregated into the PI index using Bayesian factor analysis techniques.\footnote{We draw on Bernhard et. al. (2015) for this summary of process: The individual components of the index are aggregated from the responses that experts provided to the relevant questions on the V-Dem survey.
 These multiple ordinal rating were then aggregated into a unified, continuous and reliable variable using Bayesian item response theory (IRT) models.
 Because individual raters might vary with regard to the way they interpret the questions, and in terms of reliability and consistency, these models are useful because they incorporate the information encoded in the variation in raters’ perceptions, and in reliability levels across and within coders into the estimation process (Bollen and Paxton 2000, Jackman 2004).

 %Allen can you send me these papers so I can drop them into the Bib?